petrockblog/ESConfigEdit/README.md

 ```bash
 git clone https://github.com/petrockblog/ESConfigEdit.git
 ```
 This downloads the current repository into the folder `ESConfigEdit`.
+You can make the program executable with the command `chmod +x esconfig.edit.py`.

 ## Usage